jkellyLMD/jkellyLMD/README.md

 ### Hello, my name is Jason Kelly [linkedin]

-## I'm a software developer and data scientist for Love My Delta Inc.
+## I'm the lead software developer for Love My Delta Inc.
-- I'm currently working on
+- I'm currently working on private repositories for the company
 - I'm currently learning NodeJS and React
 - I have a PhD in Mechanical Engineering from the University of Minnesota